-- Centrally located within the Company's Detour Trend Project, approximately 45 kilometres east of the Detour Gold Deposit, and a similar distance north of the Hecla's Casa Berardi gold mine.
+- Centrally located within the Company's Detour Trend Project, approximately 45 kilometres east of the Detour Gold Deposit, and a similar distance north of Hecla's Casa Berardi gold mine.

-- The Martiniere gold system features a number of, typically high-grade, gold bearing structural zones.
-The two largest gold bearing trends identified to date are the Bug Lake Trend, the current focus of activities, and the Martiniere West Zone Trend.
+- The Martiniere gold system features a number of typically high-grade, gold-bearing structural zones.
+The two largest gold-bearing trends identified to date are the Bug Lake Trend, the current focus of activities, and the Martiniere West Zone Trend.

 - The Bug Lake Trend extends for a minimum of 1,200 metres in a north-south direction and to vertical depths of over 400 metres.
 It remains open to the south and to depth on all section lines.
-The Bug Lake Trend features a number of sub-parallel, steeping dipping gold zones including the bonanza grade Footwall Zone.
+The Bug Lake Trend features a number of sub-parallel, steeply dipping gold zones including the bonanza grade Footwall Zone.